-Advisement prior to registering for classes is mandatory.
-Each student will have the opportunity to register with the advice of his or her faculty/academic advisor.
-Students should consult with their respective college to insure proper advisement or to seek help in locating their academic advisor.
+Each student will have the opportunity to register with the advice of their appointed faculty/academic advisor.
+Students should consult with their respective colleges to ensure proper advisement or to seek help in locating their academic advisor.

 Schedule of Refund of Tuition and Fees